Lawrence County Board of Education to Meet

-THE LAWRENCE COUNTY BOARD OF EDUCATION WILL MEET IN REGULAR SESSION ON OCTOBER 20, 2022, AT 5:00 PM AT THE CENTRAL OFFICE, 1620 SPRINGER RD, LAWRENCEBURG.
+THE LAWRENCE COUNTY BOARD OF EDUCATION IS SCHEDULED TO MEET IN REGULAR SESSION THURSDAY AT THE CENTRAL OFFICE LOCATED AT 1620 SPRINGER ROAD IN LAWRENCEBURG.
+THE MEETING IS SET TO BEGIN AT 5 AND THE PUBLIC IS INVITED TO ATTEND.

 Latest News